 - Students are expected to adhere to the UA Code of Conduct while taking the assessment.
 Take the assessment as if you are taking an in-person proctored test.
 Use of any prohibited materials (phone, websites, un-approved calculator, persons, textbooks, notes, etc.) will be reported to the Dean of Students, as will any suspicious behavior while taking the assessment.
 This will result in an invalidated score on the assessment.

-- Read more here.
-Do not take the assessment until you have read all of the information about the PPL Assessment.
+- Do not take the assessment until you have read all of the information about the PPL Assessment through the links below.